 ID: 13 Bannatynes in Birmingham City Centre:

-Despite being a voucher visit (i.e. not a regular) me and my companion were treated very well.
-The experience 'flowed', we were well-informed about everything and clearly, they were thinking about future custom without being pushy.
+Despite being a voucher visit (i.e. not a regular), my companions were treated very well.
+The experience 'flowed'; we were well-informed about everything, and clearly, they were thinking about future customs without being pushy.

-I particularly liked being asked whether the mood music was to our liking in the treatment room instead of it being assumed that we would like what they were playing plus being asked about room temperature.
-I like to be comfortable and warm enough to fully relax.
+I particularly liked being asked whether the mood music was to our liking in the treatment room instead of it being assumed that we would like what they were playing, plus being asked about room temperature.
+I like to be comfortable and warm enough to relax fully.

-We both enjoyed access to the relaxation room with water mattresses on the loungers too.
+We both enjoyed access to the relaxation room with water mattresses on the loungers.

 ID: 14 The Ritz Carlton Spa in Bali which was out of this world

 ID: 15 The Spa at centre parc - no children were allowed, and the place was nicely lit, and we were treated like royalty from the moment we arrived until the moment we left.
 It was so quiet and relaxing.
-We had a fully body massage and it was perfect.
-Followed by time in the steam room, sauna etc. Robe and slipper hire were free.
+We had a full-body massage, and it was perfect.
+Followed by time in the steam room, sauna, etc. Robe and Slipper hire were free.

-ID: 16 I loved heated stone bed & treatments.
+ID: 16 I loved heated stone beds & treatments.

 ID: 17 Ragdale Hall is the most amazing spa I’ve been to in the UK.
-Right from the moment you’re greeted at reception and your car is parked for you and your luggage taken to your room whilst you enjoy a complimentary drink and fill in your forms to the excellent facilities and therapists, it’s just like heaven
+Right from the moment you’re greeted at reception, and your car is parked for you, your luggage is taken to your room whilst you enjoy a complimentary drink and fill in your forms to the excellent facilities and therapists; it’s just like heaven.

 ID: 18

-When I use the sauna and steam room and I absolutely love it
+When I use the sauna and steam room, I love it.

 ID: 21 The atmosphere